 Buy An Existing Business

 Buying an existing business offers another smoother transition into entrepreneurship.
 Like franchising, you get to avoid the countless obstacles that come with starting from scratch.
-But while franchisees are required to follow precise instructions in regards to strategy, owners of existing businesses can theoretically run the business however they want.
+Nevertheless, while franchisees are required to follow precise instructions regarding strategy, owners of existing businesses can theoretically run the business however they want.
 You can probably find an existing business that aligns with your personal interests.

 Compared to franchising, buying an existing business involves significantly more time and money.
 The full process of finding and acquiring the right company can take over a year.
 It’s not uncommon for deals to fall apart due to disagreements on price or the discovery of hidden problems like outstanding debts or products becoming irrelevant.